BradMcGonigle/bradmcgonigle-web/src/pages/about/about.md

 image: me.jpg
 ---

-Hi, I'm Brad — a frontend developer and product designer living in Orlando, Florida.
+Hi, I'm Brad — a software developer living in Orlando, Florida.

-I've been working as a product designer and frontend developer for over 13 years.
-I've been lucky enough to work with and for a wide variety of companies ranging from agency-style client driven shops to venture capital funded startups to typical large-scale corporations.
+With over 13 years of software development experience, I've been lucky enough to work with and for a wide variety of companies ranging from agency-style client driven shops to venture capital funded startups to typical large-scale corporations.

 When I'm not creating things on the web, I spend my time with my wife Shaina, our son Owen and our kitty Mila.